MozillaFoundation/foundation.mozilla.org/docs/local_development.md

 ## Connecting Docker to your code editor

-### Pycharm
+### PyCharm

-This feature is only available for the professional version of Pycharm.
+This feature is only available for the professional version of PyCharm.
 Follow the official instructions [available here](https://www.jetbrains.com/help/pycharm/using-docker-as-a-remote-interpreter.html#config-docker)

 ### Visual Studio Code